The silver medal awards

 The American Advertising Federation’s (AAF) Silver Medal Award Program was established in 1959 to recognize men and women who have made outstanding contributions to advertising and who have been active in furthering the industry’s standards, creative excellence, and responsibility in areas of social concern.
 Each year, the board of AdFed accepts nominations from the Minnesota community to carry on this legacy.

-The Silver Medal Awards Program is tentatively scheduled for the evening of Thursday, September 26th.
+UPDATE: The Silver Medal Awards Program is tentatively scheduled for the evening of Thursday, October 3rd.

 The Advertising Federation of Minnesota and the Better Business Bureau – working together for the past century.